bring/developer-site/content/api/reports/_index.md

       To integrate with the Bring APIs, you will need a Mybring user account with an API key.
 Information about prerequisites and authentication headers can be found on the general API [Getting Started page](/api/).
   - title: Rate limiting
     content: |
-      Clients exceeding multiple identical requests per minute will be throttled, and the response will contain HTTP status code 429.
+      Clients exceeding multiple identical requests in a short time period will be throttled, and the response will contain HTTP status code 429.
   - title: Formats
     content: |
       REST XML/JSON over HTTP.